6 Dimensions of Data Quality, Examples, and Measurement

 Consistency-in-data-representation-across-systems-iCEDQ

-Now this reference data might be used in multiple systems and for example the Return Material Authorization can have reference data consistency issues if
+This reference data might be used across multiple systems.
+For example, the Return Material Authorization (RMA) can experience reference data consistency issues if:

-1. Same meaning but different representation issue arises when the business definitions are the same but there are different data values representing the same business concept.
+1. Same meaning, different representation: The business definitions are the same but different data values are used to represent the same business concept.

-2. One or more of the reference data values is missing.
+2. Missing reference data values: One or more reference data values are missing.

-3. One or more additional reference value is added.
+3. Additional reference values: One or more reference values are added.

-4. The reference values are subdivided further into finer granularity.
+4. Finer granularity: The reference values are further subdivided into more detailed levels.

-5. Same representation but different meaning.
-This is difficult to catch as the data values are the same but used differently.
+5. Same representation, different meaning: The data values are the same but used differently, which is difficult to catch.

 What is Uniqueness Data Quality Dimension?

-The occurrence of an object or an event gets recorded multiple times in a dataset.
+Uniqueness refers to the occurrence of an object or events being recorded multiple times in a dataset.

-An event or entity should only get recorded only once.
-No one wants duplicate data because it can cause double counting or create misreporting.
+An event or entity should be recorded only once.
+Duplicate data should be avoided, as it can lead to double counting or misreporting.

 Examples-of-Duplicate-Data-iCEDQ

 • a.
-Same Entity Is Represented With Different Identities
+Same Entity Is Represented by Different Identities

 There is a general expectation that a single physical entity should be only represented once.
-In this example, the customer is recorded twice, initially as Thomas and second time by the nickname Tom.
-Someone accessing the data will be confused as to what to call the customer.
-Also, the information about the customer might be partially stored across the two records.
-The company will count the number of customers as two whereas there is only one customer.
+In this example, the customer is recorded twice, initially as “Thomas” and second time by the nickname “Tom”.
+Anyone accessing the data may be confused about which name to use for the customer.
+Additionally, information about the customer might be split across the two records.
+As a result, the company may count two customers, even though there is only one.

-If you simply check the data, you cannot determine if Thomas and Tom are the same because the names are different.
-You will need secondary but universally unique information such as emails to deduplicate such records.
+If you simply check the data, you cannot determine if “Thomas” and “Tom” are the same because the names are different.
+To deduplicate such records, you will need secondary but universally unique information, such as email addresses.

 • b.
-Same Entity Is Represented Multiple Times With Same Identity
+The same Entity Is Represented Multiple Times With the Same Identity

 Same entity is represented multiple times with same identity-iCEDQ

 In this case, the record identifier is exactly the same.
-The following case is easy to detect because the keys in the dataset can also be compared to themselves to find the duplicates.
+This type of duplication is easy to detect because the keys in the dataset can also be compared to each other to identify the duplicates.

 What is Validity Data Quality Dimension?

-Data validity describes the closeness of data value to predetermined values or a calculation.
+Data validity refers to how closely a data value matches predetermined values or a calculation.

 • a.
 Data Validity Based On Business Rules Or Calculation

-The net amount can be validated by calculating the expected value based on the business rule.
+The net amount can be validated by calculating the expected value based on the business rule given above.

 Data-Validity-based-on-Business-Rules-or-Calculation-iCEDQ